 Genetics may also play a role.
 Studies show that the risk of women with a common type of OA that affects their knees, hips, and hands is greater if they have female relatives who also have it.

 So, what can you do to mitigate your risk?
-While there’s no clear-cut answer as to why more woman are affected by arthritis than men, it’s important to be aware of the risk factors.
+While there’s no clear-cut answer as to why more women are affected by arthritis than men, it’s important to be aware of the risk factors.
 If you have concerns, your best course of action is to talk with your health care practitioner.

 To diagnose arthritis, your health care practitioner will consider your symptoms, medical and family history, and the results of a physical examination.
 Lab tests and medical imaging, such as X-ray, ultrasound, bone scan, or magnetic resonance imaging (MRI), may also be requested to determine whether arthritis is present and ascertain the type.
 You may be referred to a rheumatologist to help manage some types of arthritis.